Categories

 Therapists

-Taven Herd, ACMHC
+Taven Herd, LCMHC

 Each person has a different experience in life.
 I want to help you learn from past experiences, explore your personality, and help you create a more fulfilling life.
 Counseling and therapy have come a long way in recent years, breaking the stigma and helping you become the best version of yourself is my goal.
 Whether it is struggling with anxiety, depression, social anxiety, ADHD, etc. I am here to build an individual plan and collaborate with you.
 Using a collaborative approach, you will be a part of your own process, not just being told what to do like another homework assignment or work project.